Kristian Bertel | Photography

 "For me as a street photographer, I try to create fine art photography, which is including street portraits by capturing people in public places, often with a focus on emotions displayed, thereby also recording people's history from an emotional point of view.
 Social documentary photographers document people and their behavior in public places for the purpose of recording people's history and other purposes"

-For the Photographer the topic of street photography is photography that features the human condition within public places like this neighborhood in Mumbai.
+For the Photographer the topic of street photography is photography that features the human condition within public places like this neighborhood in Mumbai and as it is seen on LensCulture.
 As a traveling photographer he finds that street photography does not necessitate the presence of a street or even the urban environment, but the subject in street photography might be absent of people like the people portrayed in the street of this archive story or it can be an object or environment where the image projects a decidedly human character in facsimile or aesthetic.
 Framing and timing can be key aspects of the craft with the aim of some street photography being to create images at a decisive or poignant moment in Mumbai or elsewhere in India.

 • Preparation